olexnzarov/trmi/trmi-http/README.md

 **Authorization**

 By default, server accepts requests from everywhere.
-You can change that by passing a AuthorizationProvider instance.
+You can change that by passing an AuthorizationProvider instance.

 ```ts
 HttpRemoteServer.create({ authorization: TokenAuthorizationProvider.create('secret'), ... });